Varshadhare: Soundtrack

+All songs are composed by B. Ajaneesh Loknath.

 Reception

 Critical response

 A critic from The Times of India scored the film at 3 out of 5 stars and says "While Mithun has given a good performance, Payal is simply superb.
 Sangeetha Shetty impresses.
 Ajanish Loknath's music passes the muster".
 A critic from Bangalore Mirror wrote "The director weaves a story about a newly-wed housewife and her struggle to come to terms with a husband unwilling to consummate the marriage.
 Then there is the lecherous colleague of the husband who is also trying to scuttle a sensitive project.
 To make things interesting attempts to kill the team members developing a new software envelopes the narrative".
 Sify.com wrote "Music by Ajaneesh Lokanath is pathetic.
 Most of the tracks are not worth recalling.
 Besides, the background score for a thriller is disappointing.
 A highlight of the movie is the serene locations of the songs".